hamlet-io/engine-plugin-diagrams/README.md

 ## Local testing

 A testing provider `diagramstest` is avaiable in this repository for isolated testing and for trying out the plugin.
-The testprovider adds a basic scenario to the the blueprint with a collection of components and their links.
+The testprovider adds a basic module to the the blueprint with a collection of components and their links.
 This is based on a standard serverless deployment with a database backend.
 Each component is also mocked with a state and basic resources

 To generate a standard diagram of the components and their relationships